EESSI/docs/docs/filesystem_layer/stratum1.md

 ```

 Make sure you have enough space in `/srv` (on the Stratum 1) since the snapshot of the Stratum 0
 will end up there by default.
-If you want to alter the path where the snapshot gets copied to you
+To alter the directory where the snapshot gets copied to you can add
-can edit this variable in `roles/galaxyproject.cvmfs/defaults/main.yml`:
+this variable in `inventory/host_vars/stratum1host`:

 ```bash
 cvmfs_srv_mount: /srv